 - Boil the water before adding in the potatoes.

-- If you want a really creamy taste and texture, you can’t let the potatoes cool before mashing, you want to start mashing as soon as they are drained.
+- If you want a really creamy taste and texture, you can’t let the potatoes cool before mashing.
+You want to start mashing as soon as they are drained.

 - Drain well to avoid mushy potatoes.